ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. note::

-	These filters have migrated to the `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection.
+	These filters have migrated to the `ansible.utils <https://galaxy.ansible.com/ansible/utils>`_ collection.
 Follow the installation instructions to install that collection.

 .. _ipaddr_filter: